abrulic1/SureFire.io/README.md

 </ul>
 <br>

 <p>A new web application that allows users to securely sell their products using the Ethereum blockchain.
-Using one of the most famous crypto wallets, MetaMask, every user is enabled to sell and buy products whose information is securely stored on a unique Solidity Smart Contract.
+Using one of the most famous crypto wallets, MetaMask, every user is enabled to sell and buy products whose information are securely stored on a unique Solidity Smart Contract.
 The application will be deployed soon.
 </p>
 <p>For any suggestions regarding the source code of the application, feel free to contact me by email: abrulic1@etf.unsa.ba.
 </p>